KNOWDYN/mijann/README.md

 # Mijann — Open-Source Semantic Shield for Conversational Agents

-> **Elevator**: Mijann is an open-source, LLM-agnostic security shield that inspects, sanitizes, and blocks malicious prompts to prevent jailbreaks, data exfiltration, and unauthorized tool use in conversational agents.
+> Mijann is an open-source, LLM-agnostic security shield that inspects, sanitizes, and blocks malicious prompts to prevent jailbreaks, data exfiltration, and unauthorized tool use in conversational agents.
+Read the complete whitepaper [here](./WHITEPAPER.md)

 ---